Last checked and updated on July, 2026.

 Key Takeaways

-- The core math: In a typical full year, you make 26 half-payments, which equals 13 full monthly payments.
+• The core math: In a typical year, a biweekly plan turns into 26 half-payments, which equals 13 full monthly payments instead of 12.

-- The biggest benefit: You can shave five to six years off a typical 30-year loan and save tens of thousands in interest.
+• The payoff: Most borrowers shave roughly four to six years off a standard 30-year loan and keep tens of thousands of dollars that would otherwise go to interest.

 How Do Biweekly Mortgage Payments Work?